 Participants will be welcomed at Charles-de-Gaulle airport in Paris by members of the International Relations Office, on Monday, the 6th of July 2020.
 A shuttle bus will be waiting for you to go to Saint-Quentin-en-Yvelines.
 The residence can also be reached with the suburb train “RER B” (direct train from airport to Saint-Michel Notre-Dame), and then another train “RER C” (direct train from Saint-Michel Notre-Dame to Saint-Quentin-en-Yvelines).

 Courses will start on Tuesday, the 7th of July 2020.

 The school will provide accommodation for all the participants in a residence offering single studios with private bathroom and kitchen.
 The residence will be on campus.

 All weekly meals are included in the programme (breakfast, lunches and dinners) and will be taken at university restaurants.
 Buffets will also be organized in other places (restaurants, castles…) for special events.
 As for the weekends, you will have the opportunity to buy your own food at the supermarket, as you will have a kitchen in your studio.

 A transport card for Paris and its Region will be provided for the 4 weeks.
 Valid for the whole of the Paris region, it will guarantee you access to all the places you want to visit.

 RETURN TO CHINA

-Your return to China will take place on July 25, 2019 from Paris Roissy-Charles-de-Gaulle Airport.
+Your return to China will take place on the 24th of July, 2020 from Paris Roissy-Charles-de-Gaulle Airport.
 A shuttle will take you from the student residence hall to the airport.

 2 - SCIENTIFIC SYLLABUS